Do surveillance cameras have sound? Can security cameras record audio? Let’s dive into this topic.

 Do Security Cameras Have Audio?

 Older security cameras that include audio recording features usually have an add-on microphone to capture sound.
 By comparison, more advanced audio surveillance cameras have sound capabilities built right in.
-Some of these modern cameras have one-way audio, and some have two-way.
+Some of modern security cameras have one-way audio, and some surveillance cameras have two-way audio.

 Basically, these built-in microphones are designed to capture audio while recording video footage to provide useful information that were not captured on video.
 Alternatively, they can be used to trigger video recording when a specific motion event is detected.

-There are also two-way audio systems that let you use the camera to communicate with someone on the other end.
+There are also security cameras that have two-way audio systems that let you use the camera to communicate with someone on the other end.
 Imagine being able to confront a stranger encroaching on your property after hours.
 That gives you an idea of the power of today’s innovative audio camera features.

 The type of audio surveillance camera you use will determine how the audio and video images are captured and stored.